 The more refined version of shortbread as we know it today is attributed to Scotland, in particular to Mary, Queen of Scots in the 16th century.
 She was particularly fond of what was known as Petticoat Tails, which was a thin shortbread baked in a large circle and cut into triangular segments.
 In her day the shortbread was commonly flavored with caraway seeds, which were all the rage in British baking for several centuries.
 In fact, the earliest published shortbread recipes from the 18th century were more elaborate than the standard shortbread today: They were baked with candied citrus peels and garnished with caraway comfits.

 Traditionally Scottish shortbread is baked in either a rectangular or square slab and cut into fingers, as individual round biscuits, or in one large circle and cut into triangles.
 But you can cut them any shape you like and also use cookie stamps.
-I have and often use these cookie stamps, these ones, and these ones and love them all – excellent quality.
+I have these cookie stamps, these ones, and these ones and love them all – excellent quality.

 We’re making Scottish shortbread the traditional way with just 3 ingredients: Flour, Sugar and Butter.
 Well, and a tiny pinch of salt, too.
 Nothing else is needed, no fancy ingredients, no flavor enhancers.
 The key to a good Scottish shortbread is the quality of the butter.
 That is what flavors the shortbread and the shortbread is only as good as the butter.

-Before we get started, if you want to take your shortbread to the next several flavor levels, try our traditional Scottish Millionaire’s Shortbread.
+This Scottish Shortbread recipe is very simple and very easy to make and once you’ve made it yourself there will be no need to buy it again!
+Before we get started, if you want to take your shortbread to the next several flavor levels, try my traditional Scottish Millionaire’s Shortbread.
 With layers of shortbread, caramel and chocolate it is the ultimate indulgence!
+(Incidentally, it’s what my son requests every year for his birthday!)

-Traditional Scottish Shortbread Recipe
+Scottish Shortbread Recipe

 Let’s get started!